lalebdi/thankyouApp/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+There are few things you need to install on you local machine to be able to configure the app.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+First you need to install Gastby cli.
 * npm
   ```sh
   npm install -g gatsby-cli